Environmental policy of China: History

+From 1949 to 1979, China's participation in international environmental policy bodies was slight.
 In 1972, Chinese representatives attended the first United Nations Conference on the Human Environment.
 The next year, the Environmental Protection Leadership Group was established.
 In 1983, the Chinese government announced that environmental protection would become a state policy.
-In 1998, China went through a disastrous year of serious flooding, and the Chinese government upgraded the Leading Group to a ministry-level agency, which then became the State Environmental Protection Administration.
+China began taking an active role in international environmental policy since the 1992 Rio Meeting on Environment and Development.
+It has been active in international environmental fora since.